tripurari313/Number-Plate-Detection/README.md

 # NUMBER-PLATE-DETECTION
-a module to save images of car License plate from video feed. and another to get the number of the license plate from image feed..
+A module to save images of car License plate from video feed.
+And another to get the number of the license plate from image feed..

 ## 1. to save images of car License plate from video feed.